Broadband Assets

 - US Military

-Assets depicted or available on this map that may be useful for broadband deployment projects include:
+Assets depicted or available with the various layers on this map that may be useful for broadband deployment projects include:

 - Existing Digital 395 Middle-Mile Network, Network Nodes, and Vaults

-- Planned California Middle-Mile Network, including purchases, planned construction, etc.
+- California’s Middle-Mile Broadband Network (MMBN), including purchased segments, leased segments, planned construction, etc.

 - US and State Highways